2022 Portland, Oregon City Commission election

 The 2022 Portland City Commission elections were held on May 17, 2022, and November 8, 2022.

-2 positions are up for election.
-Position 2 and Position 3 are held by Dan Ryan and Jo Ann Hardesty respectively who have both running for re-election.
+Two positions were up for election.
+Position 2 and Position 3 were held by Dan Ryan and Jo Ann Hardesty, respectively, who both ran for re-election.

 Portland has no term-limits on officeholders.

 Position 2

-Incumbent Dan Ryan has filed for re-election.
-Four other candidates have also filed to run for the seat and two additional candidates have filed but since withdrawn from the race.
+Incumbent Dan Ryan filed for re-election.
+Four other candidates also filed to run for the seat, and two additional candidates filed but subsequently withdrew from the race.